Ocherokee/ethical-ai-framework/README.md

 ## 🤝 Contributions
 We welcome ethical developers, researchers, and activists to help us build the future of free, ethical AI.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) before submitting.

----

-Once you’ve committed this README file, tell me:
-**"README committed."**
-I will immediately give you the LICENSE content next.
-We will proceed clean, step-by-step.